 1. Recognize that the enemy attacks your mind all the time, so work on winning this battle.
 How?
 One of my all-time favorite books is Battlefield of the Mind by Joyce Meyer or the Battlefield of the Mind Devotional.
 Both books are written to read very quickly.
 You can easily finish a section in just two or three minutes.

 My copy is well used, and I frequently go back and read a section to keep it fresh in my mind.

 3.Invest in yourself.
 What is something that that you’ve always wanted to try or learn to do that would bring you and perhaps others joy?
 Maybe you’ve always wanted to try knitting, acting, painting, learning a language, playing an instrument, writing a book, or ____________(fill in the blank).

 Mary has always wanted to learn to play the violin, and about one year ago, she started taking lessons.
 At first she found it discouraging because she couldn’t play well, and as a musician, this really bothered her.
 But as she has persisted, her skills are expanding and progressing.

 Note: And if you’re using the excuse of being too old to learn a new skill, think again.
 That’s called a fixed mindset, and it will limit your possibilities.
 Mary and I are both grandmothers, and we love to learn.
 Become a lifelong learner.
 I truly believe when we stop learning, it’s the first step to checking out of life.

 2. Speak affirmations over your life.
-I like to do both scripture-based affirmations, and regular affirmations as well.
+I like to do both scripture-based affirmations and regular affirmations as well.
 Choose one or two themes/topics that you may be struggling with in your life.
-For example, perhaps you would like to improve your job skills in your chosen field.
+Perhaps you would like to improve your job skills in your chosen field.
 Write an affirmation stating what you want to be true.